michaelmusty/.dotfiles/README.md

 ### Vim

 The majority of the Vim configuration is just setting options, with a few mappings.
-I try not to deviate too much from the Vim defaults behaviour in terms of interactive behavior and keybindings.
+I try not to deviate too much from the Vim defaults behavior in terms of interactive behavior and keybindings.

-The configuration is broken into subfiles in `~/.vim/config/*.vim`, included by `~/.vimrc` using [`:runtime`](http://vimdoc.sourceforge.net/htmldoc/repeat.html#:runtime).
-It's extensively commented, mostly because I was reading through it one day and realised I'd forgotten what half of it did.
+The configuration is broken into smaller files in `~/.vim/config/*.vim`, included by `~/.vimrc` using [`:runtime`](http://vimdoc.sourceforge.net/htmldoc/repeat.html#:runtime).
+It's extensively commented, mostly because I was reading through it one day and realized I'd forgotten what half of it did.

 #### Plugins